 Why Choose New Focus Academy?

-New Focus Academy is specifically designed help your son achieve success.
+New Focus Academy is specifically designed help your teen achieve success.
 We do this by supporting the specific and individualized needs of students with a variety of cognitive, social, and emotional struggles.
 Many of our students have Autism Spectrum Disorders, other Attentional Disorders (ADHD or ADD), and generally struggle with Executive Functioning.
 Knowing the type of student that we work well with is crucial: we have designed our program to meet the specific and unique needs of a student with this profile.